Skip to main content

 2 mentions Positive Neutral Negative

 The monetization strategy involves selling items through department stores while employing branding techniques and advertising to increase market share.
-The presence of an advertising team suggests a focus on strategic marketing to enhance visibility and sales.
+There is also a mention of an advertising team to support these efforts.

 • “The monetization strategy feels overly aggressive, with constant prompts to spend money on in-game items.”